 - 1. Flow phenomenon: Water boiling?
 Faucet dripping? - 2.
 Visualization technique: Add dye?
-See light distorted by air/water surface? - 3.
-Lighting (source of worst image problems) - 4.
+See light distorted by air/water surface? - J. Lighting (source of worst image problems) - 4.
 Image acquisition: Still?
 Video?
 Stereo?
 Time lapse?
 High speed? - 5.
 Post processing, final output.
 Edit, at least crop the image, consider contrast.
 1. Flow phenomenon: Why does it look like that?
 What are the forces? = a framework for interpretation of the image Minute paper.
 In groups (3 or so) list all the forces that can act on a fluid.
 Write on a scrap of paper to hand in.

-Gravity

-Buoyant force

-Surface tension

-Pressure (air)

-Friction

-From walls, pressure

-Shear

-Van der Waal

-Thermal gradient

-Electrostatic

-Centripetal

-Magnetic

 Minute paper results:

-Viscous

-Shear

-Gravitational

-Buoyancy

-Electromagnetic
+Viscous Shear Gravitational Buoyancy Electromagnetic

-Electrostatic

 Air resistance (drag)

 Cohesion

 Adhesion (capillary action)

 Normal force

-Stress

-Strain

-Composition of fluids Densities of fluids Chemical reactions Impact Wind Mass Electromagnetic Electrostatic Inertial
+Composition of fluids Densities of fluids Chemical reactions Impact UI avitativiiai

+Buoyancy

+Electromagnetic Electrostatic

+Inertial

 Centripedal/centrifugal

 Pressure

 Body forces: gravity, buoyancy, EM

 Viscosity, shear, friction Thermal diffusivity

 Interaction with other fluids

+Surface tension Intermolecular

+Adhesion (capillary action)

-Surface tension Intermolecular Normal force Impact Stress Wind Strain Mass
+Normal force Impact Stress Wind Strain Mass

-Thermodynamic Acceleration

-Heat Temperature

-Convection Phase change
+Thermodynamic Acceleration Temperature Heat Convection Phase change

-Osmosis Strong, weak nuclear forces
+Strong, weak nuclear forces Osmosis Solar radiation

-Solar radiation Cavitation
+Cavitation

-Vortex structures vortex stretching
+Vortex structures vortex stretching concentration gradient

-concentration gradient
+Chemical reactions

 Good, inclusive list.
 Not all are forces, but all can 'drive' a flow via a set of physics or mechanism.
 Heat, for example.

+Force - Any action applied to an object which would cause the object to move, change the way it is currently moving, or change its shape.
+A force can also be thought of as a push (compressive force) or pull (tensile force)

+Engineering Terms

+ww.pre-engineering.com > resources > engineeringterms

 All forces can be categorized like this: 2 types of forces

 Body

 Acts directly on every molecule equally

-- a) Gravity - b) Electromagnetics
+- a) Gravity

+- b) Electromagnetics

 Surface

-Acts on the surface of a volume of fluid
+Acts on the surface of a

 Pressure: always perpendicular to

 surface

 Shear: always parallel to surface

 Any surface force can be decomposed into a shear plus pressure

 Note: these are actually STRESSES =

 Force acting on an area.